Hall of Famer

 Born in 1935 on Nova Scotia’s Cape Breton Island, Lorne McFadgen’s progression across the continent was far from linear.
 Originally drawn to hockey, he learned to skate on Atlantic Canada’s icy ponds before his family moved West, settling in the Rockies and eventually in Vancouver.
 Transferring his skills on blades to skis, McFadgen immersed himself in skiing.

 Though he had steady employment with BC Tel, McFadgen chose to pursue a career in skiing.
-From 1956 to 1960, McFadgen taught skiing at Mount Baker in Washington where he earned his instructor’s certification from the Professional Skiers of America.
-In 1961 he moved his wife and daughter to Vermont’s Mount Snow for one season before taking the Assistant Ski School Director job (1962 – 1964) at Mont Tremblant under the world renowned Ski School Director, Ernie McCulloch.
+From 1956 to 1960, McFadgen taught skiing at Mount Baker in Washington where he earned his instructor’s certification from the Professional Ski Instructors of America.
+In 1961 he moved his wife and daughter to Vermont’s Mount Snow for one season before taking the assistant ski school director job (1962 – 1964) at Mont Tremblant under the world renowned ski school director, Ernie McCulloch.

-In 1965, McFadgen arrived in Kimberley, Ontario at Talisman Ski Resort, which had just opened in 1963.
-He came there to run the Ski School and the Ski Shop.
-He remained at Talisman as President of Operations and Ski School Director until 1990 when he moved back out West to serve as a Ski Instructor at Blackcomb Ski School.
-Though he did not take on any formal titles there, McFadgen’s passion for skiing and teaching continued to thrive.
+In 1965, McFadgen arrived in Kimberley, Ont., at Talisman Ski Resort, which had just opened in 1963.
+He came there to run the ski school and the local ski shop.
+He remained at Talisman as president of operations and ski school director until 1990 when he moved back out West to serve as a ski instructor at Blackcomb. where his passion for skiing and teaching continued to thrive.

 Early in his ski career, McFadgen found a way to make a living out of skiing in the off season.
-Each Fall, he would travel across the country to the big US Ski Shows including Cleveland, Detroit, Boston, New York, Denver, and Miami, where he would ski on rolling ramps and promote skiing on behalf of the Canadian Ski Association.
+Each Fall, he would travel across the country to the largest US ski shows including Cleveland, Detroit, Boston, New York, Denver, and Miami, where he would ski on rolling ramps and promote skiing on behalf of the Canadian Ski Association.
 He also wrote ski columns for local and national newspapers from 1964 to 1987 and hosted a talk show on CBC radio.

 - Tireless promoter of skiing for over 35 years.